-10.3 Mounting and adjusting the Cross-cut Fence
+10.6 Mounting and Adjusting the Cross-cut Fence

-The cross-cut fence (L) can be mounted either on the left or right side of the cross-cut carriage (H).
-For this purpose, there is a fixing hole (E) on both sides of the cross-cut carriage into which the cross-cut fence can be engaged with the fixing bolt (D) on the underside.
+The extendable cross-cut fence (C) can be mounted either on the left or right side of the cross-cut carriage (H).
+For this purpose, the cross-cut carriage has a fixing hole (E) on each side into which the cross-cut fence can be engaged with the fixing bolt (D) on the underside.

-Figure 38: Mounting and adjusting the cross-cut fence
+Figure 38: Mounting and adjusting the telescopic cross-cut fence